opendatacube/datacube-ows/docs/configuration.rst

            "type": "json"
        }

-   N.B.
-Resolution of relative file paths is done in the following order:
+   .. note:: Resolution of relative file paths is done in the following order:

       a) Relative to the working directory of the web app.

-   b) If a JSON file is being included from another JSON file, relative to
-      directory in which the including file resides.
+      b) If a JSON file is being included from another JSON file, relative to directory in which the including file resides.

-Note that this does not just apply when the included python or json entity is a dictionary/object.
+Note that this does not just apply when the included Python or JSON entity is a dictionary/object.
 Any of the above include directives could expand to an array, or even to single integer or string.

 Configuration Inheritance